bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 `Gaussian random walk <https://en.wikipedia.org/wiki/Random_walk#Gaussian_random_walk>`__ across all 2905 time steps, which is parameterized by a common variance given by an `exponential distribution <https://en.wikipedia.org/wiki/Exponential_distribution>`__.
-To be clear, we are modeling the entire time series at once with a different log-return and volatility random variable for each time step.
+To be clear, we are modelling the entire time series at once with a different log-return and volatility random variable for each time step.
 Figure 6 shows the model using `plate notation <https://en.wikipedia.org/wiki/Plate_notation>`__: